Mental Health Strategies for Students Facing Academic Pressure

 5. Set Realistic Goals

 One of the biggest sources of stress is putting too much pressure on yourself.
 It is easy to fall into the trap of perfectionism and think you have to be the best, but this is simply not true.
 Set achievable and realistic goals for academic assignments.
 Not every paper needs to be perfect.
 Just do your best.
 Divide and conquer your assignments, set small goals, and be kind to yourself if you don’t always meet those goals.
+For those in need of immediate support, there are various mental health hotlines available to provide assistance and guidance.

 6. Stay Connected With Friends